sunshine-cid/rpi-unbird/README.md

 Portable plug-in speaker

-Power Source (a battery bank or appropriate wall plugs)
+Power Source (a battery bank or wall plugs)

 Appropriate cords

 Install and configure your OS (Rasbian).
-I strongly recommend setting your time and time zone correctly so the scripts will execute at appropriate and intended times.
+I strongly recommend setting your time and time zone correctly so the scripts will execute at the intended times.

 Instructions for Installation - <sub>Assumes correct timezone and networking configured</sub>
 ----------